 Ensure the strong-backs are installed such that the joists are tied together from the front to the back of the house.
+If sections of joists are divided by an LVL, the strong-backs will extend up to the LVL on each side.

-- If using a framing nailer to install the strong-backs, ensure there are no volunteers behind the strong-back when it is being nailed. - a.
+- Use a framing nailer to install the strong-backs. - a.
 Cut 2x6s to be used as strong-backs.
 The strong-backs must extend from the front of the house to the back of the house with a 32" overlap between pieces except when they are separated by an LVL. - b.
 Cut 2x4 blocks to a length of the height of the joist.
 Cut one block for each joist. - c.
 Feed the 2x6 strong-backs through the center span opening of the joists. - d.
 Secure the 2x4 blocks vertically to the side of the joists with two (2) 3 1⁄4" framing nails through the block into both the top and bottom flanges. - e.
-Secure the 2x6 strong-back to the 2x4 blocks with two (2) 3 1⁄4" framing nails. - f.
+Secure the 2x6 strong-back to the 2x4 blocks with two (2) 3 1⁄4" framing nails.

+f.
 When the section of joists is longer than the 2x6s, 2 or more pieces of 2x6 will be needed.
 The 2x6s must overlapped by at least 32" and one joist bay.
 Secure the overlapping pieces with rows of three (3) 3 1/4" nails at 4" oc. (see figure 5.22).